Town meeting: Scheduling

 An article may be placed on the warrant by the Selectmen, sometimes at the request of town departments, or by a petition signed by at least ten registered voters of the town.

-Special town meetings

-Special town meetings are held whenever necessary, usually to deal with financial or other pertinent issues that develop between annual town meetings.
+Special town meetings' may be held whenever necessary, usually to deal with financial or other pertinent issues that develop between annual town meetings.
 They function the same as an annual town meeting, only the number of signatures required on a petition rises to 100.
 While the Selectmen generally call such a meeting, voters may call one through petition, and the number of signatures required on a petition to call a special town meeting is 200 or 20% of the registered voters, whichever number is lower.
 The selectmen have 45 days from the date of receiving such a petition to hold a special town meeting.

-Joint/regional town meetings

-Joint town meetings are a form of town meeting where two or more towns share an operating budget for district activity that includes those towns, for example, a multi-town regional school district.
-The governing body of that regional district will typically issue each town an assessment for its operation.
-The town then includes its assessment as part of its budget.

-If the town meeting in one town votes to approve its assessment based on the figures provided, and the town meeting in another town votes a lesser figure than it was assessed, the disagreement becomes problematic.
-If the issue cannot be resolved by a revised budget submitted to subsequent additional individual town meetings, the regional entity's governing body has the authority to call a meeting of all registered voters from all towns in the district: a joint town meeting.
-The action of the joint town meeting is binding upon all communities of the regional district.
-When three or more towns are involved, the name often changes from joint town meeting to regional town meeting.